-The Student Academic Progress Committee may recommend a prescription year if a student has such serious academic deficiencies that he or she is unprepared for the next year of the curriculum but, in the committee's opinion, may be able to continue with the program if he or she repeats the year and corrects those deficiencies.
-A prescription year may be recommended, for example, if a student:
+The Student Academic Progress Committee may recommend a student repeat an academic year if the student has such serious academic deficiencies that he or she is unprepared for the next year of the curriculum but, in the committee's opinion, may be able to continue with the program if he or she repeats the year and corrects those deficiencies.
+An opportunity to repeat an academic year may be recommended, for example, if a student:

-- Fails to earn removal from academic probation within one year; - Fails a course and the student is not eligible for a reassessment; - Has reassessed the maximum number of courses permitted under the Course Reassessment Policy (see "Course Reassessment Policy," above); - Fails after reexamination.
+- Fails to earn removal from academic probation within one year; - Fails a course and is not eligible for a reassessment; - Has reassessed the maximum number of courses permitted under the Course Reassessment Policy (see "Course Reassessment Policy," above); - Fails after reexamination.

-A student given a prescription year must retake and successfully complete the requirements for all courses failed in the previous academic year.
+A student given the opportunity to repeat an academic year must retake and successfully complete the requirements for all courses failed in the previous academic year.
 Additional courses and activities for the student will be determined in consultation with the Associate Dean for Student Affairs.
-The prescription year will be designed to provide the student with the best preparation possible for improved academic performance in subsequent years.
+The repeated academic year will be designed to provide the student with the best preparation possible for improved academic performance in subsequent years.

-All course work during a prescription year must be completed successfully by the end of each semester; reassessment of courses being repeated is not allowed, but retaking a failed NBME subject examination in a course being repeated is allowed.
-Failure of course work during a prescription year is grounds for dismissal from the Sophie Davis Biomedical Education Program.
-Furthermore, a student may not be granted more than one prescription year.
+All course work during a repeated academic year must be completed successfully by the end of each semester; reassessment of courses being repeated is not allowed, but retaking a failed NBME subject examination in a course being repeated is allowed.
+Failure of course work during a repeated academic year is grounds for dismissal from the CUNY School of Medicine/Sophie Davis Biomedical Education Program.

+A student cannot repeat more than one academic year..